eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * You can embed someone _else_'s media in your own tweet by ending it with a link to the media URL — that is, the one that ends with `/photo/1`.
 This is different from a quoted tweet, and won't notify the original tweeter.

 * Quoted tweets are always just tweets that include links to other tweets.
+Even if the tweet is deleted, an embed box will still appear, though it'll be grayed out and say the tweet is unavailable.

     If the link is the last thing to appear in the tweet text, official clients _will not show_ the link.
 This can be extremely confusing if you try to link to two tweets — the first one will be left as a regular link, and the second one will be _replaced_ by a quoted tweet, so at a glance it looks like you linked to a tweet and it was also embedded.
 A workaround for this is just to add text after the final link, so it's not the last thing in the tweet and thus isn't hidden.

 * Twitter cards may be associated with a Twitter account.
 On Android Twitter (not Web Twitter!), replying to a tweet with a card will also include the `@handle` for the associated account.
 For example, replying to a tweet that links to a YouTube video will prefill `@YouTube`.
 This is pretty goofy, since YouTube itself didn't _make_ the video, and it causes replies to notify the person even though the original link doesn't.